platformsh/platformsh-docs/docs/src/guides/typo3/deploy/deploy.md

 ### Importing the database

 First, obtain a database dump from your current site.
 If you are using MySQL/MariaDB, then the [`mysqldump` command](https://mariadb.com/kb/en/mysqldump/) is all you need.
 Save your dump file as `database.sql`.
 (Or any name, really, as long as it's the same as you use below.)

-{{ note }}
-Drupal has a number of database tables that are entirely useless when migrating, and you're better off excluding their data.

-* If you're using a database cache backend then you can and should exclude all `cache_*` table data.
-On Platform.sh we recommend using Redis anyway, and the template described on the previous pages uses Redis automatically.
-* The `sessions` table's data can also be excluded.

-While you can trim the data out of these tables post-migration, that is wasteful of both time and disk space, so it's better to exclude that data to begin with.
-{{ /note }}

 Next, import the database into your Platform.sh site.
 The easiest way to do so is with the Platform.sh CLI.